 Why Captions Matter (and Why Auto-Captions Aren’t Enough)

-Use an LLM to Write Descriptions
+Use an LLM to Generate a Suffix Prompt

 You’ll want to kick off your LLM session with a clear prompt that defines the task, the format, the tone, and the length.